Netiar/Github-Search/README.md

 Go Back to the top

 About
-Create a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories.